Welcome

 Capture a bug

-When you encounter an issue during testing, open the Crosscheck extension and choose a capture mode:
+When you encounter an issue during testing, open the Crosscheck extension and choose a check mode:

-• Screenshot — Capture the current page and annotate it with drawing tools.
+• Screenshot — Capture the full page, the visible area, or a selected region, then annotate with drawing tools.

-• Screen Recording — Record your tab or desktop, then trim to the relevant section.
+• Screen Recording — Record the current tab or your full screen, then trim to the relevant section.

 • Instant Replay — Grab the last 1–5 minutes as a lightweight DOM replay, even if you did not start recording beforehand.